ashimittal5/Mini-DBMS/README.md

 # Mini-DBMS
-hsopital ligin page with its registration form
+hospital login page with its registration form